Fire and Rehire Rules (Employers’ Guide)

 Notwithstanding the legal consequences of a ‘fire and rehire’ approach, employers have an ethical and moral judgment to make.
 Now more than ever, customers are averse to employers that are seen to put profit before people.
 This can really damage a business’s reputation from which they may struggle to recover, which in turn adds to costs pressures.
 Firing and rehiring is therefore typically seen as a last resort, not least because of the legal risk, as well as the reputational fall-out and the damage to employee morale and wellbeing, particularly if the process has been insensitively managed.

-In this guide, we explain the rules on firing and rehiring, and the key considerations for employers considering taking the approach to varying employment contract terms.
+In this guide, we explain the current rules on firing and rehiring, and the key considerations for employers considering taking the approach to varying employment contract terms.

-Provided it is handled correctly, fire and rehire is not unlawful.
+Provided it is handled correctly, fire and rehire is not currently unlawful.
 However, an employer does not have an automatic right to simply fire and rehire employees.
 Firing and rehiring is considered to be an option of last resort, used only when all other options have failed to result in an agreement to change.
 But since in most cases any changes usually involve terms that are less favourable for affected workers, the process can be fraught with risk in relation to workforce relations and legal obligations.

-• Employers must make sure that the right people are receiving information from them and are consulted as required, whether they be trade union representatives, employee representatives, or individual workers.
+Under the new provisions, employers must make sure that the right people are receiving information from them and are consulted as required, whether they be trade union representatives, employee representatives, or individual workers.
 This will be contingent upon the situation as well as any relevant legal requirements.

-• Employers are required to give workers as much information as they reasonably can, as soon as they reasonably can, so that they can examine the proposed changes, understand the rationale behind them, and submit counterproposals.
+Employers are also required to give workers as much information as they reasonably can, as soon as they reasonably can, so that they can examine the proposed changes, understand the rationale behind them, and submit counterproposals.
 The Code sets out the details that an employer must think about giving, including the identities of persons who will be impacted by proposed changes and the rationale behind them.

-• The parties should engage in good faith consultation on the proposed adjustments for as long as is reasonably possible in order to get to a mutually agreeable conclusion.
+The parties should engage in good faith consultation on the proposed adjustments for as long as is reasonably possible in order to get to a mutually agreeable conclusion.
 All viable alternatives should be seriously taken into consideration by the employer.

+Employers are not allowed to use the threat of termination as a ‘bargaining chip’ to place undue pressure on an employee when they are not considering termination as a means of accomplishing their goals.
+They can also not bring up the possibility of dismissal and re-engagement excessively early.
+Re-engagement and dismissal should be a measure of last resort.
 When it becomes evident that some or all of the suggested changes will not be accepted by those affected, the employer ought to reconsider its plans while considering input from relevant parties.
 The Code outlines several considerations that an employer must make during this re-examination process, including the potential drawbacks of implementing the suggested changes, the possibility that some workers may be more negatively impacted than others, and whether there are any other options for accomplishing the goals.

-• Before discussing with employees the possibility of termination and reengagement, the employer should first contact Acas.
+Finally, before discussing with employees the possibility of termination and reengagement, the employer should first contact Acas.

 While there is no specific legal claim for failing to meet the standards under the Code, in the event of relevant claims, such as unfair dismissal, tribunals can impose a potential uplift of up to 25% in compensation for unreasonable failure by an employer to follow the Code.